 Just call the number on found the sticker on the front of your card and follow the prompts, which may include entering your full 16-digit card number, card expiration date and security code.
-After that you’ll typically need to enter some personally identifying information to prove that you’re the person trying to activate and use your card.
+After that you’ll typically need to enter some personally identifying information to prove that you’re the actual cardholder.
 This may include your date of birth and the last 4 of your social security number.

 In one sense phone activation can be easier since it typically only requires calling an automated activation line where you simply input the requested card info and personally identifying info discussed above but sometimes you are required to speak with a live person which can take longer.
 Not to mention you will still need to go online to register for an online account to manage your new credit card.

 *Note: Calling from the number you provided when you applied for the card can be helpful sometimes as often times the automated lines have a way of verifying the number from which you’re calling and thus verifying that the right person is indeed trying to activate your new credit card.